Summary and Analysis of “Mending Wall” by Robert Frost

 Summary of the Poem Mending Wall

 There is something that doesn’t like the wall.
 There is a force that swells the ground underneath the wall and it makes the stone on the top of it fall out.
 It creates gaps in it, huge ones, of which two people can pass easily.
-Apart from that force, the hunters also play a part in destroying it but that is another story.
+Apart from that force, the hunters also play part in destroying it but that is another story.
 Nobody has witnessed the gaps being made.
 Nobody knows when the gaps were made, but we see them each year in spring, when I and my neighbour over the hill have to go to mend the broken wall.
 We only pick the stones on our side of the wall and put it back on it.
 Some looks like loaves of bread, while others are as round as balls.
 We hope and pray that they stay on place, well balanced on the top.
 We ask the stones not to fall off until we are gone.
-Our fingers get chafed with handling the rocks but its just an outdoor game, each on our side of the wall and nothing more.
+Our fingers gets chafed with handling the rocks but its just an outdoor game, each on our side of the wall and nothing more.

-Analysis of the Poem Mending Wall
+Themes of the Poem Mending Wall

 There is one consistent theme that can be seen in all of Robert Frost’s poems, the theme of Human limitation, which is clearly visible in mending wall too.
 He is known for his realistic depiction of human life in depth.
 The main themes of the poem Mending Wall by Robert Frost are ‘Emotional and Social Barriers”, “Man and Nature” and “Customs and Traditions”.

-Emotional and Social Barriers:
+Emotional and Social Barriers

 The main theme of the poem mending wall is the barriers that we create to avoid interaction with other human beings, which do not benefit anyone but are rather hard to maintain, the unnecessary barriers, which restrict human beings to bond with each other, to share, care, love and communicate.

-Man and Nature:
+Man and Nature

 The first few lines of the poem describes how nature is not in favour of the walls and barriers between the poet and his neighbour.
 The first four lines of the poem;